hermiteu/Quintus-boilerplate/README.md

 * turn into Yeoman generator when Yeoman gets out of beta
 * look into responsive/scaling canvas
 * automatic favicon generation in different sizes
-* handlebar templates / partials / when grunt-handlebars-static becomes stable
+* handlebar templates / partials